Cathedral chapter: Relationship of chapter and bishop

 Historically, there was no distinction between the monastic cathedral chapters and those of the secular canons, in their relation to the bishop or diocese.
 In both cases the chapter was the bishop's concilium or council, which he was bound to consult on all important matters and without doing so he could not act.
 Thus, a judicial decision of a bishop needed the confirmation of the chapter before it could be enforced.
 He could not change the service books, or "use" of the church or diocese, without capitular consent, and there are episcopal acts, such as the appointment of a diocesan chancellor, or vicar general, which still need confirmation by the chapter.

 In its corporate capacity the chapter takes charge sede vacante of a diocese.
 In England, however (except as regards Salisbury and Durham), this custom has never obtained, the two archbishops having, from time immemorial, taken charge of the vacant dioceses in their respective provinces.
 When, however, either of the sees of Canterbury or York is vacant the chapters of those churches take charge, not only of the diocese, but of the province as well, and incidentally, therefore, of any of the dioceses of the province which may be vacant at the same time.

-Secular chapter
+Roles within secular chapters

 The normal constitution of the chapter of a secular cathedral church comprised four dignitaries (there might be more), in addition to the canons.
 These are the dean, the precentor, the chancellor and the treasurer.
 These four dignitaries, occupying the four corner stalls in the choir, are called in many of the statutes the quatuor majores personae of the church.